kevin-chalmers/set08103/lectures/lecture06/README.md

 ### Working Safely with Complex Systems

+If a system is complex, it means it is too big for any one person to see the whole and understand how the parts work together.
+Components are strongly coupled leading to system behaviour not easily explained via component behaviour.

+A complex system will not always behave the same way under the same conditions.
+Therefore, using static means of monitoring a system is not sufficient.
+As failure will occur, we need conditions to work safer with complex systems.
+These are:

+- Manage complex work so that problems are revealed.
+- When a problem arises they are *swarmed and solved*, leading to new learning.
+- New knowledge is exploited throughout the organisation.
+- Leaders create other leaders who grow these capabilities.

 ### See Problems as They Occur

+It is one thing to test your software.
+It is another to ensure the results of those tests are visible to the team.
+The more automated our processes become, the more information we can gather and present to the team to visualise the problem.
+This is a feedback loop.
+Quick and informative feedback will allow the team to solve problems quickly before they become a bigger issue.

 ### Swarm and Solve Problems to Build New Knowledge

+Essentially, stop waiting to fix a problem: **fix the problem now.**  Waiting to schedule a fix is not beneficial, as the context of the problem degrades over time.
+Fix the problem now, and gain the new knowledge from performing that fix.

+Swarming is when everyone on the team gets behind fixing the problem.
+It is necessary as:

+- It prevents a problem progressing downstream where it becomes more expensive to fix.
+- It prevents the team starting new work which may introduce further errors.
+- If the problem is not fixed, it could become recurrent at the next operation, leading to further errors to fix.

 ### Keep Pushing Quality Closer to the Source

+Surprisingly, in complex systems, more checks and approvals increases the chance of future failure.
+This is because these checks and approvals happen further away from the team who undertook the work.
+This means the checkers and approvers have less knowledge about what they are looking at.

+By the production team being responsible for testing and quality (via automation), everyone sees quality as their responsibility.
+This will improve overall quality as a team will ensure quality is baked in.
+They will not expect someone else to do the checking for them.

 ### Enable Optimising for Downstream Work Centres

+This is really about seeing where your work goes next.
+Working with customers is very important, but if you forget the next step after development (e.g., operation or QA), then you make work harder for them.
+Focus on where the work goes next to optimise for this area.

 ## The Third Way of DevOps: The Principles of Continual Learning and Experimentation